rickithadi/jekyll-netlify-boilerplate/_posts/2023-06-25-setting-up-payments-with-durianpay.md

 //onSuccess logic here
 }`

-In this use case i am adding a user to a lobby on successful payment, alter this accordingly to suit your needs.
+In this use case I am adding a user to a lobby on successful payment, alter this accordingly to suit your needs.

 5.  ### Deployment